spacelift-io/user-documentation/docs/concepts/run/user-provided-metadata.md

 # User-Provided Metadata

 Occasionally you might want to add additional information to your Runs which isn’t handled on a first-class basis by Spacelift.
-You can attach this kind of information using the run metadata parameter, which is available through [spacectl](https://github.com/spacelift-io/spacectl) as well as the GraphQL API.
+You can attach this kind of information using the run metadata parameter, which is available through [spacectl](https://github.com/spacelift-io/spacectl){: rel="nofollow"} as well as the GraphQL API.

 ## Usage